Airline Travel With Infant

 If your child is too big for a car seat, you may be able to use an FAA-approved harness instead.
 However, you’ll need to check with your airline to see if they allow this type of restraint.
 Some airlines do not permit any type of harness, and will require that your child be seated in their own seat.

-See also Basic Spanish For Travel
+See also Global Entry Domestic Travel

 In addition to securing your child in a safety restraint, the FAA also requires that you inform the airline of your travel plans.
 This includes letting them know how many infants you’ll be traveling with, as well as their weight and age.